 During surgery, a section of the cornea is removed and replaced with a similar section from the donor cornea.
 Donor cornea tissue is prepared with a special instrument.
 The donor tissue is inserted into the eye through a small incision and secured to the cornea using an air bubble.
 Stitches are not needed to hold the donor cornea in place.

 The surgery usually lasts 45-60 minutes.
 Patients might experience eye irritation, tearing and discomfort for a few days up to two weeks after surgery.
 Patients should expect improved vision in one to three months.
 Vision continually improves as the cornea repairs itself over a period of six to 24 months.
 Patients may still require glasses after surgery to achieve best vision.

 DSEK surgery provides a more predictable visual outcome compared to the traditional penetrating keratoplasty or cornea transplant procedure, which replaces the entire cornea.
-Unlike penetrating keratoplasty, stitches do not need to be removed after surgery.
-The technique results in a smaller incision than a full-thickness cornea transplant, leaving the eye structurally stronger after surgery.
+Unlike a penetrating keratoplasty, stitches do not need to be removed after surgery.
+DSEK results in a smaller incision than a full-thickness cornea transplant, leaving the eye structurally stronger after surgery.